Chainloading iPXE fails on Broadcom NICs

 fixes #7046 - add per-host "full" image containing OS bootloader, without iPXE

-#1 Updated by David Schmitt almost 5 years ago
+#1 Updated by David Schmitt over 5 years ago

 Update: I've successfully booted this cursed H/W by creating the following bootimage by hand: